Introduction

 Parameters:

-f=— Function name (storage-report)s=— Stack name (required)p=— AWS profile (required)
+--function— Function name (storage-report)--stack— Stack name (required)--profile— AWS profile (required)

 Scheduled execution